JuanBrachoDev/Vinyl/README.md

         -   #FF44CC For the neon horizontal rules and the floating action button.
         -   #FFF For the nav menu and texts on dark background.
         -   #B026FF For the nav menu text.
-        -   #2e1155 For the topnav logo, text and icon color.
+        -   #2e1155 For the topnav logo, text and icon colour.

         The following colour palette was chosen as the inspiration for the base colours picked
         ![Colour Scheme](docs/readme/colour_scheme.png)

 -   ### Typography
     -   Two main fonts were chosen for this page